galetaire/spahousing/pages/posts/sales.md

 # Interpretation and observations

-The _PAP housing index_ is an indicator to analyze the housing market condition.
-It draws two ceilings based on demographics.
+The _PAP housing index_ draws two ceilings based on demographics.
 The higher one assumes that everyone at some point will buy a house individually, and the lower one assumes that everyone at some point will buy a house as a couple.

 - If the number of sales exceeds the upper limit, it implies that the situation corresponds to a **bubble**, e.g. 2004 - 2007.
 - If the number of sales is below the lower limit, it implies that there is a **depression**, e.g. 2011 - 2014.
 - If the number of sales is in between the two ceilings, it implies that the market is in an **optimal zone**.
-Being possible to denote a **higher** (if the bars are above the optimal line), or a **lower** demand (if the bars are below the optimal line).

 # (b) Quarterly evolution of home sales